-- a Mace convenience store.

-- a post office.
+- a post office,

 - two take-aways, and

 - a few businesses including a hair salon and electrical store.

 Above the shopping parade are a number of flats, which appear to be occupied.
-The residential area surrounding the Local Centre consists of semi detached housing with off street
+The residential area surrounding the Local Centre consists of semi detached housing with off street parking.

 The area appears to be a less desirable area to live with street verges and open spaces not particularly well maintained.
 The housing around the local centre is set out in a linear pattern.
 The majority of houses appear to be looked after but the condition does vary along the street.